Do you have a Cycling Accident Claim?

-If you have scarring due to a cycle accident, call our specialist team of cycle solicitors who will be able to advise you further.
+If you have scarring due to a cycling accident, call our specialist team of solicitors who will be able to advise you further.
 Compensation for these injuries varies depending on whether you are male or female, your age and the positioning and prominence of the scarring.

-Injuries to knees are common in cycle accidents.
+Injuries to knees are common in cycling accidents.
 It is important that you see your GP immediately in order for them to assess your injury and, if necessary, send you for an X-ray.